-Both XPerf and GPUView are part of the Windows Performance Toolkit (WPT).
+Both XPerf and GPUView are included in the Windows Performance Toolkit (WPT).

-XPerf ships as part of the Windows Software Development Kit (SDK) for Windows 8 for Windows Store apps and you can download it from the Visual Studio 2012 Express for Windows 8 page.
+XPerf ships as part of the Windows Software Development Kit (SDK) for Windows.
+Download the Windows SDK.

 Most apps expect to run smoothly and be responsive to user input.
 However, depending upon the scenario the you want, one aspect of performance might be more important than another.
 For instance, for a news reader app running on a touch tablet PC, the most important aspect is to view a single article at a time and to pan/zoom/scroll through the same or a different article.
 In this scenario the ability to render all the content every frame is not necessary.
 However, the ability to scroll through the article smoothly upon a touch gesture is extremely important.